Zero-Knowledge Proofs: A Security Perspective

 Completeness

 The first property is completeness.
-This refers to the idea that if a statement made by the prover during an exchange is true.
+This refers to the idea that a statement made by the prover during an exchange is true.
 Then, the verifier on the other end can be convinced of this fact eventually and without any external help.

 Soundness